mwatt7/500px-coding-challenge/README.md

 Curious to spend some time learning how to test React code.

 ##### Query Cusomization
 It would be great if the user had a UI to fine-tune the query.
-The project was built to anticipate this at the application level so it wouldn't be overly difficult to implement.
+The project was built to anticipate this at the application level so it would be fairly simple to implement.

 ##### Code Organization
 I made an effort to modularize my code but my sense is that there are some more advanced patterns used in React projects that could make everything more maintainable.